Cookware and bakeware: Coating

-Enamel
+Enamel over steel

 Enameled cast iron cooking vessels are made of cast iron covered with a porcelain surface.
 This creates a piece that has the heat distribution and retention properties of cast iron combined with a non-reactive, low-stick surface.

-The enamel over steel technique creates a piece that has the heat distribution of carbon steel and a non-reactive, low-stick surface.
 Such pots are much lighter than most other pots of similar size, are cheaper to make than stainless steel pots, and do not have the rust and reactivity issues of cast iron or carbon steel.
 Enamel over steel is ideal for large stockpots and for other large pans used mostly for water-based cooking.
 Because of its light weight and easy cleanup, enamel over steel is also popular for cookware used while camping.

 Seasoning

 Seasoning is the process of treating the surface of a cooking vessel with a dry, hard, smooth, hydrophobic coating formed from polymerized fat or oil.
 When seasoned surfaces are used for cookery in conjunction with oil or fat a stick-resistant effect is produced.

 Some form of post-manufacturing treatment or end-user seasoning is mandatory on cast-iron cookware, which rusts rapidly when heated in the presence of available oxygen, notably from water, even small quantities such as drippings from dry meat.
 Food tends to stick to unseasoned iron and carbon steel cookware, both of which are seasoned for this reason as well.

 Other cookware surfaces such as stainless steel or cast aluminium do not require as much protection from corrosion but seasoning is still very often employed by professional chefs to avoid sticking.

 Seasoning of other cookware surfaces is generally discouraged.
 Non-stick enamels often crack under heat stress, and non-stick polymers (such as Teflon) degrade at high heat so neither type of surface should be seasoned.